Springfield Historic Sites Programming and Special Events

 Old State Capitol

-- Opening Friday, June 12: NOIR 6: The Truth - Curated by Austin Wells and co-curated by Jaliyah Ross, this years’ exhibit connects past struggles with present realities while envisioning more equitable futures.
+- Open Friday, June 12: NOIR 6: The Truth - Curated by Austin Wells and co-curated by Jaliyah Ross, this years’ exhibit connects past struggles with present realities while envisioning more equitable futures.
 These works encourage audiences to reflect on how art can both record history and actively participate in shaping it.
 NOIR VI: The Truth invites audiences to engage, thoughtfully, with the histories and perspectives that shape our shared cultural TRUTHS.

 Weekly Programs